 Guide to the Southern end of Klong Prao Beach

-✔ Local village nearby, good for excellent seafood but not the same variety of shops and bars as on other beaches
+✔ Local village nearby with everything you need – but not the same variety of shops and bars as on other beaches

 ✔ Want to party?
 Look elsewhere, there’s not a lot of nightlife